Tollesbury Wick Nature Reserve

 The footpath around this reserve is exposed to the elements so be prepared

 Access from the marina along the seawall - there is also access into the bird hides below.
+Please note the bird hides are currently unavailable due to urgent repairs being carried out, We will post an update once repairs have been completed.

 When to visit